rowntreerob/yaya-chrome-poly2/KICKSTRT.md

 4. In the chrome browser, install the [chromecast extension](http://www.google.com/intl/en_us/chrome/devices/chromecast/learn.html#how-to-cast-chrome-tab).
 This allows anyone without a native IOS app or a native Android app to access **Yaya Player app** features.
 5. Open chrome browser , goto [yaya test player URL](http://blooming-falls-9862.herokuapp.com)
-6. Log in to yaya using ...
+6. Log in to yaya ...  *investor-portal*   *unicorn*    ...  fill in values in logon (see illustration)
-7. *investor-portal*
-8. *unicorn*
-9. as the "Username" and "password" values in the web form
-10. Following login, browser displays **Connect and Play media**.
+7. Following login, browser displays **Connect and Play media**.
 2 buttons here to operate Yaya on your TV (see illustration)
-11. click on **cast to TV** and a dialog located at far, upper-right displays the Name of TV to connect to (if no dialog appears right away then refresh the browser page and retry the **cast** button)
+8. click on **cast to TV** and a dialog located at far, upper-right displays the Name of TV to connect to (if no dialog appears right away then refresh the browser page and retry the **cast** button)
-12. select and click your TV in the upper-right dialog box (see illustration)
+9. select and click your TV in the upper-right dialog box (see illustration)
-13. Wait for a connection and a **Ready to Cast** message to appear in the dialog box
+10. Wait for a connection and a **Ready to Cast** message to appear in the dialog box
-14. The TV will be turned on by the chromecast stick.
+11. The TV will be turned on by the chromecast stick.
 The proper **input source** will be selected on the TV and the TV screen will show **Yaya-TV-Player-app**
-15. Click the **play media** button in the browser page
+12. Click the **play media** button in the browser page
-16. Enjoy content (about 11 short video greetings ) just like grandma would
+13. Enjoy content (about 11 short video greetings ) just like grandma would

 ### Screenshots of Demo Webapp for the player